csci4707-umn/lab-book/src/lab2-0.md

 You will get all 15 points if you answer all the questions, regardless their correctness.

 The TA will not give you the correct answer.
-Instead, the TA will give you correct/wrong feedback.
 Again, the major goal of the lab is to train your ability to work on (hack into) a real DBMS system, so the TA is not allowed to help you in navigating the source code.